milescward/CSharp-Coding-Exercises/README.md

 # C\# Practice
-### My practice and solutions to common algorithms, data structures, and coding puzzles.
+### My practice with and solutions to common algorithms, data structures, and coding puzzles.

 Questions from Cracking the Coding Interview are prefixed by Cci